prof-rossetti/georgetown-opim-243-201901/projects/shopping-cart.md

 Clone or download the remote project repository onto your local machine, perhaps on your Desktop.
 We'll refer to this as your "local project repository".

+Navigate to your local project repository from the command-line.

 Within the local project repository, create a new file called `shopping_cart.py` and place inside the following contents:

 ```python